-Credit card APR ranges explained
+Credit card APR ranges, explained

-What are credit card APR rates?
+What does credit card APR mean?

 There are two types of purchase APR that you may see for a credit card:

-• Fixed APR: Fixed rates typically don't change unless you've been habitually missing payments, or your credit score recently decreased.
+- Fixed APR: Fixed rates typically don’t change unless you’ve been habitually missing payments, or your credit score recently decreased.
 In these cases, your issuer is usually required to send you notice at least 45 days before your new rate takes effect.
 Your rate may also change if you have an introductory APR that expires.
 Fixed rates are generally less common than variable rates.

-• Variable APR: If a card has a variable rate, you'll be given a range of rates within which your APR may fall into when you're approved for the card.
+- Variable APR: If a card has a variable rate, you’ll be given a range of rates within which your APR may fall into when you’re approved for the card.
 In these cases, the rate is influenced by several factors, including the prime rate, which is set by banks and lenders influenced by the federal funds rate set by the Federal Reserve.
 Issuers are not required to give you advanced notice when they change your rate if it falls within the range provided.
 If it falls outside that APR range, they generally must provide notice 45 days before it takes effect.

 What are the different APR ranges?